pescuma/dot-vim/README.md

 # dot-vsvimrc

+My vim configuration.

-To be used with homesick.
+To be used with [dotfiles](https://github.com/pescuma/dotfiles).